garbagetown/guideline/source_en/TutorialTodo/index.rst

 * To add pagination -> :doc:`../ArchitectureInDetail/Pagination`
 * To add exception handling -> :doc:`../ArchitectureInDetail/ExceptionHandling`
 * To add double submit protection (Support the transaction token check) -> :doc:`../ArchitectureInDetail/DoubleSubmitProtection`
-* To change getting source of the system datetime -> :doc:`../ArchitectureInDetail/SystemDate`
+* To change how to get the system date time -> :doc:`../ArchitectureInDetail/SystemDate`

 |